top of page

 Network Dynamics, Behavior & Arousal State

 Experimental work across a variety of species has demonstrated that spontaneously generated behaviors are robustly coupled to variation in neural activity within the cerebral cortex.
-We use data recorded from mesoscopic widefield imaging and cellular resolution 2-photon microscopy to investigate the dynamics of correlational structure of the brain at different spatial scales, as a function of task-related behavior and arousal state.
+We use data of global networks (mesoscopic widefield imaging) and and local cellular resolution (2-photon microscopy) to investigate the dynamics of neuronal networks of the brain at different spatial scales, as a function of task-related behavior and arousal state.

 Network Plasticity During Learning

 How do we learn?
-How do cortical networks transform to facilitate acquisition of a new task?
+Does training of a new task changes the dynamics of neuronal networks in the cortex?
 Does the brain change the way behavior is encoded through learning?
 We develop novel analysis methods to explore network reorganization and representation of behavior across different time scales of training of a new task.

 Neurodevelopmental & Degenerative Disorders